emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 This post describes how the [prelude.ts](https://github.com/emmanueltouzery/prelude.ts) functional programming library takes advantage of typescript type guards and conditional types.
+It can also serve as an introduction to these typescript features in a more general context.

 ## What are type guards

 ### Predicates

-To begin with, predicates are functions returning booleans.
-For instance, this implementation of `isPositive` is a predicate:
+Let's first define predicates: predicates are functions returning booleans.
+For instance, `isPositive` is a predicate:

 ```java
 function isPositive(x: number): boolean { return x >= 0; }